Malarchitecture, Oslo 2011: An after-party in the new city, 2011

 Technological innovations, new software and computers influence how architects approach their discipline.
 Today, most architectural drawings are done on the computer rather than by hand.
 What the drawings in the exhibition share is a critical attitude towards the aesthetics of the computer.

 The exhibition includes drawings by around forty Norwegian and international architectural firms.
-In addition, there are four installations by the architectural offices Søstra100, LCLA, Secretary, and architect and artist Andreas Angelidakis.
+In addition, there are three installations by the architectural offices Søstra100, LCLA and Secretary.
 These investigate the roles of drawing in architecture – and of architecture in society.

 Participants in the exhibition: